FACT: High-Dimensional Random Forests Inference: High-dimensional random forests

-\begin{condi} Assume that $\mathbb{E}\{ \mathbb{E}(Y | \boldsymbol{X}_{-j}) - \widehat{Y}(\boldsymbol{X}_{-j})\}^{2} \le B_{1}$ for some small $B_{1}>0$. \end{condi}
+\begin{condi} Assume that $\mathbb{E}\{\mathbb{E}(g_{2}(X_{j}) | \boldsymbol{X}_{-j}) - \widehat{X}( \boldsymbol{X}_{- j})\}^{2} \le B_{2}$ for some small $B_2 > 0$. \end{condi}

-There is a growing recent literature on the random forests consistency, which amounts to Condition~\ref{A1} with null $X_{j}$ (see Definition \ref{null1} in Section~\ref{Sec.new3.1}) and consistency rate $B_{1} = o(1)$ depending on the training sample size $N$.
-For example, \cite{Biau2015,chi2020asymptotic, syrgkanis2020estimation, klusowski2021universal} established the $\mathbb{L}^{2}$-consistency of random forests with decision trees grown by the original Breiman's classification and regression tree (CART) splitting criterion \cite{Breiman2001, Breiman2002} under various settings of the nonparametric regression model

-where $m(\cdot)$ represents the underlying true regression function and $\varepsilon$ is the model error that is independent of feature vector $\boldsymbol{X}$ and has mean zero and finite variance.
-In particular, by assuming that the true regression function $m(\cdot)$ and the distribution of feature vector $\boldsymbol{X}$ satisfy a condition called the sufficient impurity decrease (SID), \cite{chi2020asymptotic} obtained the high-dimensional random forests consistency rates in a general nonparametric model setting, which ensure that Condition~\ref{A1} holds with consistency rate $B_{1}= O(N^{-c})$ and feature dimensionality $p=O(N^{K_{0}})$ for some constants $c, K_{0}>0$, allowing for dependent features.
+Conditions \ref{A1} and \ref{A7} above are similar in nature so we only provide discussions on Condition \ref{A1}.
+There is a growing recent literature on the random forests consistency, which amounts to Condition~\ref{A1} with $g_1(y)=y$, $X_{j}$ being a null feature (see Definition \ref{null1} in Section~\ref{Sec.new4.1}), and the consistency rate $B_{1} = o(1)$ depending on the training sample size $N$.
+For example, \cite{Biau2015,chi2020asymptotic, syrgkanis2020estimation, klusowski2021universal} established the $\mathbb{L}^{2}$-consistency of random forests with decision trees grown by the original Breiman's classification and regression tree (CART) splitting criterion \citep{Breiman2001, Breiman2002} under various settings of the nonparametric regression model $Y= m(\boldsymbol{X}) + \varepsilon$.
+Here, $m(\cdot)$ represents the underlying true regression function, and $\varepsilon$ is the model error that is independent of feature vector $\boldsymbol{X}$ and has mean zero and finite variance.
+In particular, by assuming that the true regression function $m(\cdot)$ and the distribution of feature vector $\boldsymbol{X}$ satisfy a condition called the sufficient impurity decrease (SID), \cite{chi2020asymptotic} established the high-dimensional random forests consistency rates in a general nonparametric model setting with dependent features; their results ensure that Condition~\ref{A1} holds with $g_1(y)=y$, consistency rate $B_{1}= O(N^{-c})$, and feature dimensionality $p=O(N^{K_{0}})$ for some constants $c, K_{0}>0$.
+In addition to the aforementioned works, the consistency of many variants of random forests has also been investigated in the recent literature.
+These variants usually consider models of decision trees that are grown by certain splitting protocols other than the original CART criterion; see, e.g., \cite{Biau2015, chi2020asymptotic, biau2016random, klusowski2021universal} for detailed overviews.